BerkeleyLab/Bedrock/build-tools/newad.md

 #### Register Attributes

 Each port defined as `external` using the comment of Verilog will end up as a software-settable register with an automatically-assigned address.
-Users can modify features of this register by adding more attributes:
+Behavior of this port can be modified by adding more attributes in the Verilog source
+file:

-* single-cycle: the register will only stay high (asserted) for a single cycle when written.
+* single-cycle: the port will only stay high (asserted) for a single cycle when written.
 Maps nicely to operations like "clear" and "trigger", where no state is held in the register.
 * we-strobe: reserved for special cases where the register semantics requires access to the write-enable signal *plus* the data bus, like pushing into a FIFO.
 Implementing that behavior, given the write-enable strobe, is still the job of